JetBrains/kotlin-web-site/pages/docs/reference/experimental.md

 ```
 </div>

-When somebody calls the function `useWithoutPropagation()`, they won't be informed about the experimental API used in its body.
+When somebody calls the function `getDate()`, they won't be informed about the experimental API used in its body.

 To use an experimental API in all functions and classes in a file, add the file-level annotation `@file:UseExperimental` to the top of the file before the package specification and imports.
  <div class="sample" markdown="1" theme="idea" data-highlight-only>